-- The accuracy of the LTC in variance, therefore, directly depends on how the reanalysis data reproduce the "true" variance both in the correlation (measurement) period as well as the the representativeness of the measured variance for the long-term correction period.
-In other wordsperiod.
-Furthermore, the ratio of the variances given by the reanalysis data needs to be similar in the correlation and the correction period to yield accurate results.
-The general accuracy of the reanalysis data regarding the variance, in contrast, is of minor importance. - 320
+The accuracy of the LTC in variance, therefore, directly depends on how the reanalysis data reproduce the "true" variance both in the correlation (measurement) period as well as the long-term correction period.
+In other words, the ratio of the variances needs to be similar in the correlation and the correction period to yield accurate results.